 'The Gilded Cage' is a comedy for a generation, writes Dominic Corry.

-The Gilded Cage is a French comedy about a significant section of France not often portrayed on screen - its population of Portuguese immigrants and their offspring.
+is a French comedy about a significant section of France not often portrayed on screen - its population of Portuguese immigrants and their offspring.

 The ensemble film written and directed by Ruben Alves (who also plays a small role) focuses on Maria and Jose Ribeiro, a married couple played by Rita Blanco and Joaquim De Almeida.
 The Ribeiros live with their grown children in the cosy concierge's quarters of an upscale Parisian apartment building.
 Maria is the live-in concierge and Jose is a skilled construction worker who is often called on to do handyman work around the building.